 - Comedy.
 The humor wasn’t too much.
 It could be so random and senseless but wasn’t to the point where you feel like screaming.
 Or it was that way for me.

 Conclusion?
-For me, this is another lesson to not listen to some people.
+For me, this was another lesson to not listen to some people.
 ‘Cause it seriously was one of the better series of recent.
 Even if it wasn’t all hype up like some of the recent ones but it surpassed those ones for me.
 And even if the ending wasn’t what was expected, I think it could have been worse.
 So there was a huge wedding near the end, but the tragic final piece seriously undo that happy atmosphere.
 What made it somewhat choking was how the evil force didn’t really disappear.
 Yet isn’t that what life is about?
 You wipe out one disease, the next comes around the corner after some peace.
 What I really want though is a sequel.
 I’m so serious!
 Maybe they could continue with the struggle, but this time twist it a bit so the princess could somehow be resurrected, like how she only reincarnated.
 Hey, just like those evil two that had.
 (Okay, so the demonic king didn’t since he used Ge Zhong Jing’s body to operate as an official all these years yet Ge Zhong Jing had reincarnated and was staring him down with much bitterness and vengeance.)

 Recommended?
 If you don’t like sad endings, just don’t watch it.
 It will break your heart.
 And if you’re not into seeing how it seemed their effort was all for nothing, don’t watch either.
 Save the headache.
 For me, yes, my disappointment did come out as, “You gotta be kidding me, right?”
-Yet after I think it over for like ten minutes later, I realize it’s a different ending.
+Yet after I think it over for ten minutes later, I realize it’s a different ending.